bucketeer-io/bucketeer/docs/rfcs/0038-adding-metrics-event-type.md

 We decided A because of following reasons:

-* There is a possiblity that Tag field and Status field are chage
+* We may remove Tag field and Status field.

 ## About 2 and 3